lblod/gelinkt-notuleren-consumer/README.md

 1. At any moment we know that the latest `ext:deltaUntil` timestamp on a task, either in failed/ongoing/success state, reflects the timestamp of the latest delta file that has been completly and successfully consumed
 2. Maximum 1 sync task is running at any moment in time

+#### This implementation is a configurable fork of [gelinkt-notuleren-mandatarissen-consumer](https://github.com/lblod/gelinkt-notuleren-mandatarissen-consumer)